wjessop/build_ruby/README.md

 ### Installing go-bindata

+This project requires go-bindata, you will need to install it.

-The instructions on [the go-bindata github repo](https://github.com/jteeuwen/go-bindata) don't seem accurate (ir at least I couldn't get them to work as advertised) so if you need to install it follow this procedure:
+The instructions on [the go-bindata github repo](https://github.com/jteeuwen/go-bindata) don't seem accurate (rr at least I couldn't get them to work as advertised) so if you need to install it follow this procedure:

 1. ````go get github.com/jteeuwen/go-bindata````
 2. cd to the right dir: ````cd $GOPATH/src/github.com/jteeuwen/go-bindata/go-bindata````
 3. Build it: ````go build````

-You can now run the command directly to re-build the bindata:

-    $GOPATH/src/github.com/jteeuwen/go-bindata/go-bindata/go-bindata data/...

-or copy it into your path then run it:

-    go-bindata data/...
+### Building

+Just run:

+    make

+If you need to update the deps run:

+    make update_deps

+See the Makefile for more functions.

 ### Testing